The 13 Best Streamers For Trout That Get Big Results

 13. Bunny Leech

-I’ve been fly fishing with the Bunny Leech and variations of the bunny for over 15 years and it could go down in the hall of fame for my simplest-to-tie and most effective streamer patterns.
+I’ve been fly fishing with the Bunny Leech and variations of the bunny for over 15 years, and it could go down in the hall of fame for my simplest-to-tie and most effective streamer patterns.

 It’s a simple yet highly effective streamer that’s perfect for imitating leeches or baitfish.
 Its rabbit strip body and tail provide a lifelike, undulating action that’s irresistible to trout.

-I tie most of my Bunny Leech patterns in two-toned colors with the body and the rabbit strip being different colors.
+I tie most of my Bunny Leech patterns in two-toned colors, with the body and the rabbit strip being different colors.
 Some of my most effective color variations include a yellow body with either black rabbit fur or dark olive.

 I also do well with a white belly and tan or olive rabbit strip.
-The bunny leach is one of the best streamers for trout.

 Head Guide Graham From Trout and Steelhead .net